 Community Assessment and Support Service (CASS) – North Manchester

-CASS is a new integrated service delivery model that aims to avoid admissions (step up), reduce length of stay (step down) and improve citizen’s/carer’s experiences through better access to the right intervention, at the right time, delivered by the right health or social care worker.
+CASS is an integrated service delivery model that aims to avoid admissions (step up), reduce length of stay (step down) and improve citizen’s/carer’s experiences.

 The CASS service delivers rehabilitation to the citizen and carer promoting independence, and self management.
 The service is comprehensive and reflect citizens’ needs at distinct phases of care, identifying pathways and process models to ensure seamless transitions.
 It will provide high quality, evidence based, safe services, delivered in a personal and compassionate way.